 Each component county medical society is entitled to representation in the House as follows:

-One (1) voting delegate for every forty (40) active/current dues paying members of the FMA (or fraction thereof) as of December 31, 2021.
+One (1) voting delegate for every forty (40) active/current dues paying members of the FMA (or fraction thereof) as of December 31, 2022.
 No delegate may represent more than one organization.
 Please make every effort to select Delegates and Alternates who are able to attend the FMA Annual Meeting in its entirety.
-For a list of entitlements refer here.
+For a list of refer here.

 Delegates – Specialty Medical Societies